 What we recommend for wide window treatments: Roller shades, panel tracks or plantation shutters.
 Roller shades are easy to operate, and their muted look works well with especially wide windows.
 Panel tracks are a kind of shade with wide panels of fabric that move on a track–perfect for wide windows.
 Plantation shutters can give you a tad better privacy and energy efficiency compared to shades, so if a cool home is a priority, shutters may be your perfect solution.

-Angled or rake windows are popping up a lot more in contemporary home design.
+Rake or angled windows are popping up a lot more in contemporary home design.
 An issue with rake window treatments, like with octagon windows, is finding one that fits your unique window shape.
 Remember also that several angled windows are in places that are harder to reach, such as where the ceiling meets the wall at a corner, so a window treatment that you won’t have to open and close often is usually best for angled windows.

-Like with french doors, the window treatment you choose for a sliding glass door should allow you to open and shut the door without any hassle whatsoever.
+Like with french doors, the window treatment you choose for a sliding glass door should let you open and shut the door without any hassle whatsoever.
 Moreover, a sliding glass door treatment needs to be durable and able to handle the frequent usage a sliding door sees.
 Finally, sliding glass doors are one of the least energy-efficient windows, since they not only let heat pass through the pane but also through the door opening.
 A window treatment that can decrease heat transfer should also be a top priority for sliding glass doors.

 What we recommend for sliding glass doors: Panel tracks or plantation shutters.
 Both of these window treatments make it easy to operate a sliding door.
 Panel tracks also give you an array of styles and textures to pick from, freeing up your options and giving you a lot more room to express yourself.
 Plantation shutters are available in different configurations to fit any sliding glass door, and are more energy efficient than any other window treatment.